-To enhance your future employment prospects it is important to focus both on performing well academically, and on developing your professional capabilities through curricular and extra-curricular activities.
+To enhance your future employment prospects it is important to focus both on performing well academically, as well as expanding your professional qualities and skills through curricular and extra-curricular activities.
 Engaging in such activities throughout your undergraduate studies will help you recognise and articulate how your disciplinary and transferrable skills apply in a professional setting, expand your understanding of the operations of a workplace, and build your networks within and beyond biomedical science.